Student Financial Aid and Scholarships

 The Iraq and Afghanistan Service Grant is a federal grant that, although it does not need to be repaid, provided you meet the terms of the award, has special eligibility criteria.
 This grant is for undergraduates who

-• are not eligible for the Federal Pell Grant on the basis of their expected family contribution but meet the remaining Federal Pell Grant eligibility requirements
+• are not eligible for the Federal Pell Grant on the basis of their SAI but meet the remaining Federal Pell Grant eligibility requirements

 • have a parent or guardian who was a member of the US armed forces and died as a result of military service performed in Iraq or Afghanistan after the events of September 11, 2001